bytemeRAH/8ToGo/README.md

 # 8ToGo!

 **8ToGo!** is a custom Linux distribution built for **learning, coding, and experimenting**.
-It’s designed with Python, Go, and JavaScript developers in mind, remixing existing open-source projects and tweaking them into a unique, coder-friendly environment.
-## DISCLAMER: do not download this repository "8ToGo!" is still in development and being worked on
+# DISCLAIMER: Do not download any releases or this repository this distro is still in development if your system breaks I am not responsible for any damages.
+You have been warned.

 > Everything is made by **byteme** 💻

 ---

 ## Features
 - Lightweight and simple to use
-- Prepped for Python, Go, and JavaScript development
 - Custom tweaks and experimental builds
 - Great for learning and remixing code